The GMAT® Exam is 30 Minutes Shorter

 We shortened the exam to provide a better test-taking experience.
 To give you the most realistic preparation experience, our official full-length practice exams will be updated no later than April 30 to reflect the pacing of the shorter test.
 We want you to be confident and fully prepared to do your best on test day.

 There are many reasons to take the GMAT exam.
 For one, it’s the most widely used exam for graduate business school admissions.
 Now add another reason – it’s a half hour shorter.
 If you’re serious about business school, take the exam that puts your most relevant skills in the spotlight and get 30 minutes back in your day.
-Register now!

 To learn more about the changes, please visit our FAQ page.